wyysf-98/CraftsMan/README.md

 # 📑License
-CraftsMan-v1-5 shares the same license with the SD15, which is under [creativeml-openrail-m](https://raw.githubusercontent.com/CompVis/stable-diffusion/refs/heads/main/LICENSE).
+CraftsMan shares the same license with the SD15, which is under [creativeml-openrail-m](https://raw.githubusercontent.com/CompVis/stable-diffusion/refs/heads/main/LICENSE).
 If you have any questions about the usage of CraftsMan, please contact us first.

 # 📖 BibTeX